FattahSalleh/fattahsalleh.github.io/README.md

 -   https://tamalsen.dev/
     <br />

-    If you would like to react out to me, feel free to check out my contact information in the portfolio!
+    If you would like to reach out to me, feel free to check out my contact information in the portfolio!